connorbowen/apiq-mvp/docs/DEVELOPMENT_GUIDE.md

      }
    };
    ```

+## 🚨 Mock/Test Data Policy & Automated Checks

+- **No mock or hardcoded data is allowed in dev or prod code or documentation.**
+- All test users, demo keys, and mock data must only exist in test scripts or test databases.
+- A pre-commit hook and CI check will block any commit/PR that introduces forbidden patterns (e.g., `test-user-123`, `demo-key`, `fake API`, etc.) in non-test code or docs.
+- See `package.json` and `.github/workflows/no-mock-data.yml` for details.

 This development guide provides comprehensive coverage of the development process, coding standards, and best practices for the APIQ project.
 Follow these guidelines to ensure code quality, security, and maintainability.